 Figurative Language Worksheets

 As a painter uses brushes and paint to create an image, a writer also has tools to create an effect.
 One of these tools is the use of figurative language, where the writer changes or enhances the normal meaning of words.
 This enhancement falls into a number of categories, called collectively “figures of speech.”
 These categories include metaphor, simile, personification, hyperbole, and onomatopoeia.
-We have a collection of free, printable worksheets for figurative language that you may use at home or in the classroom.
-Just click on any of the categories below.
+Browse the collection of free, printable worksheets below!

 A hyperbole is a type of figurative language defined as a dramatic exaggeration.
 Many writers use hyperboles to emphasize a particular detail of a character, setting, or situation.
 A great example of this is the phrase “I’m so hungry, I could eat a horse!”